 If students arrive late by 10 or fewer days, their boarding fee will not decrease.
 The only exception, however, is lateness because of hospital confinement.
 If students are late because of seven-day or longer stays in the hospital, the university will consider adjusting the board fee.
 Contact Card Services, Student Success Center, Room 2300; (540) 568-6446 for additional information.

 Any overpayment of a student account can be either refunded or posted to a future semester as a payment.
 All overpayments are refunded to the student.
 All student refunds are handled by the University's vendor, BankMobile.
-A refund preference must be selected at RefundSelection.com.
-Review the refunding instructions on the UBO website or contact the UBO office for information at (540) 568-6505.
+A refund preference must be selected by using the "My Refunds" link in MyMadison or at RefundSelection.com.
+If you have questions or need assistance after reviewing the refunding instructions on the UBO website, you can contact the UBO office for information at (540) 568-6505.

 All meal plan charges will be pro-rated, and campus housing charges will be based on the refund schedule listed in the housing contract.